ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/PRESENTATION.md

 ![](present_img/MP3.gif)

+Moving Picture Experts Group (MPEG) made the media formats MPEG-1, MPEG-2, and MPEG-4.
+Later standards allow more range for  quality and features such as digital rights management.
+MP3 stands for MPEG-1 Audio Layer 3.

 Compressed audio using the following facts about audio:
- - Humans can only hear from between 20 kHz and 20 Hz, and depending on the frequency, the sound might have to be very loud even for the person to perceive it.
+ - Humans can only hear from between 20 kHz and 20 Hz, and depending on the frequency, the sound might have to be very loud  for the person to even perceive it.
  - The loudest frequencies ("signals") will drown out quieter ones.
  - Various psychoacoustic models that may be used when *encoding* an mp3 file (but you don't need to know these to decode an mp3 file)
+ - - Ex: Bark scale (named for Heinrich Barkhausen) which models how frequencies are perceived logarithmically.

-MP3 files work as follows: (If you don't want to deal with all of this, then probably use FFMpeg or LAME for your program.)
+MP3 files work as follows: (If you don't want to deal with all of this, FFMpeg or LAME are always fine for your program.)
  - Fun fact: the ISO specifications for MP3 are proprietary.
 To view them, you'd have to pay at least 203.09 dollars.
- - There is no header.
-The MP3 file is built by concatenating frames.
+ - The MP3 file is built by concatenating frames, each with their own headers.
  - They are split into data chunks:
- - - Each chunk has a header, an optional checksum, and the data (which contains exactly 576 samples)
+ - - Each chunk has a 4-byte header (always start with `FF`), an optional checksum, and the data (which contains exactly 576 samples).
- - - - Headers begin with a hex that looks like: `FFFB7864` (4 bytes, 32 bits)
- - - - - The exact bits are: `11111111111 (2 bits, specify mpeg version) (2 bits, specify layer description) (1 bit, protected by CRC?)
-(4 bits, the bit rate index, must specify a multiple of 32kbps) (2 bits, sampling rate frequency) (1 bit, are frames padded with a single bit to exactly fit the bit rate?)
-(1 bit, private bit) (2 bits, channel mode) (2 bits, mode extension) (1 bit, copyrighted?)
-(1 bit, original media?)
-(2 bits, emphasis setting)`
- - - The data uses huffman coding (which allows it to be stored in about 1/8 the size).
-Each atom encoded here represents a number from -8206 to 8206, which can be looked up in a 70 kb Huffman table.
-The number must be raised to the `4/3` power and multiplied by the desired volume factor.
+ - - The data uses huffman coding (which allows it to have ~87% space saving).
+Each atom encoded here represents a number from -8206 to 8206, which can be looked up in a 70 kB Huffman table.
+The number is also raised to the `4/3` power and multiplied by the desired volume factor (because of logarithmic frequency bands).
- - - - Sometimes the data gets re-ordered for efficiency, so you have to put it back in order.
+ - - - Sometimes the data gets re-ordered inside the chunk for efficiency, so you have to put it back in order.
- - - - This next part is beyond the scope of steganography, but the output is filtered through band passes and transformed by the MDCT (modified discrete cosinte transform).
+ - - - The output is filtered through band passes and transformed by the MDCT (modified discrete cosine transform).

 ![](present_img/id3v1.svg)